nanoor/CyberSec/docs/notes/misc/shellstabilisation.md

 !!! warning

-    This method requires that the target machine have Python installed.
+    This method requires Python to be installed on the target machine.

 ## TL;DR
 1. Import `pty` and spawn bash shell.